city-of-hudson-oaks/employee-handbook/personnel_policy/employee_acknowledgement_form.md

 ## Employee Acknowledgement Form {#employee-acknowledgement-form}

-The City of Hudson Oaks \(the “City”\) Employee Handbook, revised **April 1, 2017**, describes important information about the City’s personnel policies and procedures, and I understand that I should consult my supervisor and/or my Department Head regarding any questions not answered in the Employee Handbook.
+The City of Hudson Oaks \(the “City”\) Employee Handbook, revised **March 24, 2017**, describes important information about the City’s personnel policies and procedures, and I understand that I should consult my supervisor and/or my Department Head regarding any questions not answered in the Employee Handbook.
 I have entered my employment relationship with the City voluntarily and acknowledge that there is no specified length of employment.
 Accordingly, either I or the City can terminate the relationship at will, with or without cause, at any time.

 Except for the City’s employment-at-will policy, all the information, policies, and benefits described in the Employee Handbook are subject to change.
 I understand that revised information may supersede, modify, or eliminate existing policies.
 In the event of a conflict, I understand that the Employee Handbook supersedes all department policies.
 I agree that any conflicts or ambiguities in City policies and procedures will be decided by the City Administrator.